-Candidates should submit an application form outlining their suitability for the post and submit to HR@mountkelly.com
+Candidates should submit an application form outlining their suitability for the post to HR@mountkelly.com

 Mount Kelly, Mount Kelly Swimming Ltd and Mount Kelly Enterprises Ltd are committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 The successful applicant will be required to undertake a criminal record check via the Disclosure and Barring Service (DBS).
 Charity Registration Number 306716